EvanTich/swearbot/README.md

 # swearbot
 Shows statistics about swears that are used on Discord servers.

+**Note:** remember to run reset.bat before running run.bat.

 ## Commands
 ```